dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

     * create a new branch

 * `git push --set-upstream origin <name-of-the-branch-you-created-just-earlier>`
     * publish the new branch.
 This needs to done once per new branch.
-After this step, you can commit changes of this branch (with only 'git push') until merging with the master branch
+After this step, you can commit changes of this branch with only 'git push' until its merge with the master branch

 * `git branch -d <branch-name>`
     * delete a branch locally

 * `git push -d origin <branch-name>`
     * delete a branch remotely (on Github)
-        * this happens because via `git branch -d <branch-name>` the branch will be deleted locally, but it will remain on Github in the list of branches
+        * when you `git branch -d <branch-name>` the branch will be deleted locally but it will still remain on Github, therefore via `git push -d origin <branch-name>` you can delete the branch remotely as well

 <br>

     git push -d origin <branch-name> # delete branch remotely git branch -d <branch-name> # delete branch locally

 * `git diff <branch-name>`
     * display the difference between current branch and 'branch-name'

 * `git merge <branch-name>`
-    * having checked out and by being on your master branch, merge the master branch with the branch 'branch-name'
+    * under the master branch, merge the master branch with the branch 'branch-name'

 -------